Business-Critical Software: Build or Buy?

-As an information management consulting firm, we are often asked by companies for advice on whether to buy commercial off-the-shelf software or custom develop software.
+As an information management consulting firm, we are often asked by companies for advice on whether to custom build or buy software available commercially off-the-shelf software.
 The answer isn’t always easy to arrive at and usually depends on several key factors, which are outlined below.
 This is an important decision with implications that stretch out for years, so it’s one you want to clearly think through.

 Rule #1: Only build custom software when it makes sense (which may be more frequently than you think).
 Here are five of those times:

 - When your goal is to strategically use the software for competitive advantage and commercial software isn’t available that matches the capabilities.
 The resulting solution allows you to operate in a highly specialized and very efficient way – and is not easily duplicated by a rival.

 - When off-the-shelf software products don’t address at least 80% of the critical user requirements.
 Emphasis here on what the end users need, not what the procurement department or your IT group thinks is best.
 The biggest reason for bad software decisions is not having the day-to-day users of the software be an integral part of the selection process.

 - When a simplified, native, fully-tailored design is desired.
 Any software should be easy to use, but software designed for the masses usually takes an ‘everything to everyone’ approach, where ease-of-use gets lost in a sea of configuration choices and unused features.
 Custom software is, by contrast, designed to function very specifically around your unique business processes.

 - When you want to truly own the software and have full control over how it evolves to meet changing business or operational requirements.
 This is impossible to do with commercial off-the-shelf software.

 - When you need software to integrate with one or more legacy systems in order to give you functionality not otherwise possible.
 In these situations, you’re not looking for software with lots of features and functionality.
 You are looking for software that interfaces directly with your legacy system and handles very specific tasks.